19.05.2023

 Recent research into novel 2D materials has opened a whole new world of possibilities for technological processes.
 Not only can we build waveguides, lenses, filters, modulators, and other optical components that defy conventional wisdom, but we can also design logical circuitry made of layered 2D materials that relies on photonics.

 Our in-house team of physicists is led by Valentyn Volkov, one of the world’s top experts in photonics.
-They work in lockstep with our engineers to bridge cutting-edge science and product development.
+They work in lockstep with our engineers to bridge cutting-edge science and product development, creating an invisible and weightless smart contact lens that is as natural to the wearer as their own vision.
 Progress in this area will unlock a whole new industry and bring about new categories of devices to be designed and mass-produced.

 The revolutionary products are defined by their ability to deliver the most suitable form factor for an in-demand use case.
 A smart contact lens, the way we imagine it, sits exactly in this sweet spot.
 Everything the modern digital technologies have to offer, from enhanced sensing and communication to smart control of the tech around us, to contextually useful information, can be blended and seamlessly brought into a user’s field of view.
+Merging all your gadgets into one, the lens transforms the everyday into an infinite eXtended Reality experience.
 This is going to be the next big thing, the next era-defining personal gadget, just like laptops and phones before it.